kuhchung/kuhchung.github.io/pages/Misc.md

     * So find the useful consumables in your box and start giving them to a friend!
 Mega Nutrients, Sonic Bombs, Nets, Flash Bombs, Bomb Casings... there are so many great consumables.
     * When you're done, quit the game and do not save :)
     * Make sure the item receiver *does* save.
 Otherwise, they owe you a coke.
 I don't make the rules.
+* Monster roars double as sonic bombs.
+Kind of funny when one Diablos roars another out of the ground, for example.
+* The time of day of the hunt depends on when the quest was posted, not what the time of day is currently in the tavern!
+Very rare occurrence, but it does happen.